 We're inspiring the next generation of exceptional health professionals

-The Health Professions Education Unit leads and participates in a range of tutor training and faculty development, outreach, continuing professional development, public engagement and science communication events.
+The Health Professions Education Unit leads and participates in a range of clinical educator and faculty development, outreach, continuing professional development, public engagement and science communication events.

 Events include seminars, lectures, interactive workshops and conferences.